maelyg/ONTViSc-hands-on-training/README.md

 <p align="left"><img src="images/read_classification.png" width="1000"></p>
 Spend a couple of minutes browsing the different files under each folder.

-An html summary is also provided wiht 3 separate tabs for ease of interpretation:
+An html summary is also provided with 3 separate tabs for ease of interpretation:
 <p align="left"><img src="images/read_classification2.png" width="1000"></p>
 For all 3 analyses, 2 tables of results are provided.
 First a filtered table.
 The filters applied are as follows: